danielemarg/Coursera_Capstone/README.md

 ## 3. Obtaining and Exploring the Data

-After researching on the internet I found that the this project can be developed using open data provided by the Goverment of the City of Buenos Aires.
+After researching on the internet I found that this project can be developed using open data provided by the Goverment of the City of Buenos Aires.
 If you are interested in researching, you could find all the datasets regarding the City of Buenos Aires in this link:

 <a href="https://data.buenosaires.gob.ar/dataset">Buenos Aires Data</a>